mangadex-pub/keycloak/README.md

 - Current JDK: 11, until https://github.com/keycloak/keycloak/issues/15607 is fixed

-This this what this repo mainly aims to provide.
+For continued support of legacy user credentials, we need to support some out-of-tree hash algorithms as well, and this is what this image provides us.

 ## Password hash providers included